There are no products listed under this category.

 Although smaller than its counterpart with just 53 hectares, the Manila North Harbor is just as busy as the other terminals.
 It has seven piers which are labeled with even numbers from 2 to 14.
 It is the current base of operations for 2GO Travel’s ferries and cargo, specifically Manila North Harbor Pier 4.

-Address: Port Area, Tondo, Manila
+Headquarters: Port Area, Tondo, Manila

 Travel time will vary depending on where you’re coming from.
 But we suggest that you leave very early because the City of Manila experiences heavy traffic on a regular basis.